How to Develop a Telehealth App

 In the broader context, there are three common types of telemedicine:

-Let’s explore which technologies you need to launch a telemedicine application.
+We described many key health app features in our post on the cost of healthcare app development.
+Now, let’s explore which technologies you need to launch a telemedicine application.

 Accessing patient data and updating it after each virtual visit is crucial for a telemedicine app.
 You will need to integrate EHR systems and HealthKit or Google Fit into your application.